Late 24th century BC: Akkadian Empire is founded, dating depends upon whether the Middle chronology or the Short chronology is used.[15]

 71 BC: Death of Spartacus.
 End of the Third Servile War, a major slave uprising against the Roman Republic.

 c.
-60 BC – 44 BC: Burebista conquers territories from south Germany to Thrace, reaching the coast of the Aegean sea.
+60 – 44 BC: Burebista conquers territories from south Germany to Thrace, reaching the coast of the Aegean Sea.

-49 BC: Roman Civil War between Julius Caesar and Pompey the Great.
+49 BC: Roman Civil War between Julius Caesar and Pompey.

-44 BC: Julius Caesar murdered by Marcus Brutus and others; End of Roman Republic; beginning of Roman Empire.
+44 BC: Julius Caesar murdered by Marcus Junius Brutus and others.

 44 BC: Burebista is assassinated in the same year like Julius Caesar and his empire breaks into 4 and later 5 kingdoms in modern-day Romania.

-31 BC – 30 BC: Battle of Actium.
+31 - 30 BC: Battle of Actium.
 The Roman conquest of Ptolemaic Egypt.

-30 BC: Cleopatra ends her reign as the last active ruler of the Ptolemaic Kingdom of Egypt.
+30 BC: Cleopatra ends her reign as the last active ruler of the Ptolemaic Egypt.

-27 BC: Formation of Roman Empire: Augustus is given titles of Princeps and Augustus by Roman Senate – beginning of Pax Romana.
+27 BC: End of the Roman Republic and formation of the Roman Empire: Augustus is given titles of Princeps and Augustus by Roman Senate – beginning of Pax Romana.
 Formation of influential Praetorian Guard to provide security to Emperor.

 18 BC:Three Kingdoms period begins in Korea.
 Herod's Temple is reconstructed.